celisoft/pumpkin_obsession/README.txt

 Blender and Gimp for videos, images and sprites creation.
 Anjuta and vim for coding.
+GarageBand(r) for music and sounds.

 6- Known bug and issues

 - Fullscreen and movie playback are not supported on MacOS.
 - Fullscreen mode doesn't change game resolution.
+- Fullscreen mode only works during the game by pressing "F" key